robertofazio/getSolarExplosion/README.md

 With this shell script you will be able to receive every minutes the intensity of the Solar X-ray Flux (in Watts units per meter squared)  then send the last value to serial to Arduino.

-# get the datas
+// get the datas
 wget http://www.swpc.noaa.gov/ftpdir/lists/xray/Gp_xr_1m.txt

-# send to serial port to Arduino and save to .txt file
-cat lastSolarExplosion.txt > /dev/tty.usbmodem1421
-cat lastSolarExplosion.txt > filedaleggere.txt
+// send to serial port to Arduino and save to .txt file cat lastSolarExplosion.txt > /dev/tty.usbmodem1421 cat lastSolarExplosion.txt > filedaleggere.txt

 Processing reads the last values by text streaming

-#read every minutes
+// read every minutes
 ___

 http://www.swpc.noaa.gov/ftpdir/lists/xray/Gp_xr_1m.txt